 Now, perhaps you’re discovering that more care is becoming necessary.
 Will you be up to the challenge of serving as a caregiver for elderly parents?

 A caregiver’s job is very fulfilling.
 It also consists of a number of responsibilities, which may feel intimidating.
-These steps can help you make sure the bases are covered in caring for a senior loved one.
+These steps can help you make sure the bases are covered when becoming a caregiver for elderly parents.

 There are two main components to safety for seniors: